-6.5% is allocated to the JP Morgan Life All-Emerging Markets Equity Fund.
+The Scheme invests in emerging market equities via a pooled fund called the JP Morgan Life All-Emerging Markets Equity Fund.
 The objective of the fund is to outperform the return of the MSCI Emerging Markets Index by 3% pa, before the deduction of fees, over rolling three-year periods.
 The expected tracking error risk relative to the benchmark is 4% pa.
 The Scheme first invested in this fund on 22 March 2012.